Chung, H. (2022) The Flexibility Paradox: Why flexible working leads to (self-)exploitation. Bristol: Policy Press.

 Chung, H. (2007) “Flexibility for employers or for employees?
 A new approach to examining labour market flexibility across Europe using company level data” in Jørgensen, H. & Madsen, P. K. (eds.)
 Flexicurity and Beyond: Finding a new agenda for the European Social Model, Copenhagen: DJØF Publishing. pp. 243~277.

 Chung, H. (2021).
-How do within-family caring arrangements impact wellbeing and outcomes?
-Literature review.
+Shared care, father's involvement in care and family well-being outcomes: Literature review.
 Report for the Government Equalities Office./UK Cabinet Office.

 Walthery, P., & Chung, H. (2021).
 Sharing of childcare and well-being outcomes: an empirical analysis.
 Report for the Government Equalities Office, UK Cabinet Office.